-When a vehicle’s brakes fail to work or don’t work as intended, we know that it can result in serious injury crashes.
-However, when vehicle brakes are applied inadvertently or involuntarily, that can cause serious problems as well.
+When a vehicle’s brakes fail or don’t work as intended, we know that they can result in serious injury crashes.
+However, when vehicle brakes are applied inadvertently or involuntarily, that can also cause serious problems.
 When the vehicle’s speed decreases rapidly, it can cause a collision.
-Automakers have a responsibility to manufacture and design vehicles that are safe.
-Additionally, they are required to warn consumers when vehicles pose safety issues by initiating and executing a recall.
+Automakers have a responsibility to manufacture and design safe vehicles.
+Additionally, they must warn consumers when vehicles pose safety issues by initiating and executing a recall.

 If you have been injured in a crash, which you suspect was caused by a vehicle defect, please preserve the vehicle in its current condition so that an expert can thoroughly examine it for defects, malfunctions and other evidence.
 You may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, pain and suffering and emotional distress.
 If you have lost a loved one to a defective auto accident, you may be able to file a wrongful death lawsuit.
 An experienced auto defect lawyer can advise victims and their families regarding their legal rights and options.